Place de la République

 We were supported by TVK Architects in Paris and achieved agreement on abandoning the traffic circle, allowing us to connect the island back to the city, while retaining the historic footprint of the plaza.
 The site was extremely complex in terms of the infrastructure and mobility.
 The square is above a subway with multiple entries, so we had to consider structural weight as well as connections to all the existing infrastructure.

-By relocating the bus stops closer to the metro stations and away from the statue of Marianne, we created an open stage with Marianne front and center.
+By relocating the bus stops closer to the metro station and away from the statue of Marianne, we created an open stage with Marianne front and center.
 Traffic has been routed through the shaded area of the square to free up a large pedestrian area in the sunny part.
 By closing the connecting street, Rue de Faubourg du Temple, we created a continuous pedestrian corridor that is a true extension of the neighbourhood.
 Before, the area was 2/3 traffic, 1/3 pedestrian, and the project has reversed this, creating a total of 2 hectares of pedestrian space.

 We worked closely with the city parks department to preserve all the healthy existing trees.